-Note that neither ASM block directives (such as the @bfix block directives) nor the exact location of @org, @writer, @start, @end, @ignoreua and @set ASM directives can be preserved using this syntax.
+Note that neither ASM block directives (such as the @bfix block directives) nor the exact location of @org, @writer, @start, @end and @set directives can be preserved in a control file.

-8.3.9 Instruction-level comments
+8.3.10 Instruction-level comments

 One limitation of storing instruction-level comments as shown so far is that there is no way to distinguish between a blank comment that spans two or more instructions and no comment at all.
 For example, both: